webplatform/docs-wpd/Keeping_on_Topic/index.md

 To answer these questions, the chat topic should help you a lot:

-"Support and conversation about webplatform.org • FAQ: http://docs.webplatform.org/wiki/WPD:FAQ • logs: http://talk.webplatform.org/chatlogs • bugs: http://goo.gl/bTTpT • /join #webplatform-site for site/content discussion"
+"Support and conversation about webplatform.org • FAQ: http://docs.webplatform.org/wiki/WPD:FAQ • logs: http://talk.webplatform.org/chatlogs • bugs: http://goo.gl/bTTpT"

 Point people to the bugs URL for reporting bugs; the FAQ also contains a lot of useful answers to very commonly asked questions.